Family & Consumer Science Teacher

 SUMMARY: To provide career and technical educational instruction to secondary students in the Family and Consumer Science Program; develop social, behavioral and educational skills; to establish effective rapport with students, parents and colleagues; help develop skills, organize, and conduct a comprehensive educational program for secondary students which will contribute to their development as mature, able and responsible individuals.

 Possess a bachelor's degree or higher.
+One (1) year of related experience preferred.
 Hold a valid Idaho Career Technical Education (CTE) Certificate endorsed for Family and Consumer Sciences (6-12).
+Spanish language skills or bilingualism preferred.
+Any equivalent combination of education and experience.

 ESSENTIAL DUTIES AND RESPONSIBILITIES: (This list of essential duties is not a comprehensive listing of all functions and tasks performed by positions in this class.
 It does not imply that all positions within the class perform all of the duties listed, nor does it necessarily list all possible duties that may be assigned.)